jonathangarciaalamilla/Nitro-Thunder/README.md

 ```

 ### Running Executables:
-- Mac users can play the game by running 'MacBuild.app' in the root directory
+- Mac users can play the game by running `MacBuild.app` in the root directory
 - Windows users can play the game by running the 'Track.exe' executable in the 'WindowsBuild' directory

 ### Viewing and Running the game in the Unity Editor: